 Capital Fund expenditures are authorized through Council-approved funding allocations from the Capital Plan to capital project budgets and are described in the Capital Budget section of this document, which includes a breakdown of proposed 2023 Capital Plan funding allocations by Capital Plan service category.
 The budget report appendixes include specific projects and programs and funding sources for new capital projects in the 2023 Capital Budget, and forecasted expenditure timelines for all new and previously approved continuing projects.
 Departmental expenses shown in the consolidated operating budget include spending on operating activities that support the Capital Plan - including funding for planning, research, capital maintenance and grants to external organizations - and they will vary from year to year based on the timing of projects funded from the Capital Plan and execution of the project deliverables.
-Spending on new or replacement of City facilities and infrastructure is shown as capital additions, for which additional detail on the breakdown of spending by department is alignment with the City's year-end financial statement presentation for comparability.
+Spending on new or replacement of City facilities and infrastructure is shown as capital additions, for which additional detail on the breakdown of spending by department is shown in the Capital Budget section.
+This presentation of the Draft Consolidated Budget is in alignment with the City's year-end financial statement presentation for comparability.